 - Federal Supplemental Educational Opportunity Grant Program (SEOG): The Federal Supplemental Educational Opportunity Grant Program (SEOG) is administered to students of exceptional financial need who, without the grant, would be unable to continue their education.

-- Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant: The TEACH Grant provides up to $3964 a year, to be prorated for less than full-time enrollment, up to a lifetime maximum of $8000 for grant assistance to graduate students completing certain course work in teaching.
+- Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant: The TEACH Grant provides up to $3728 a year ($3724 a year beginning October 1, 2016), to be prorated for less than full-time enrollment, up to a lifetime maximum of $8000 for grant assistance to graduate students completing certain course work in teaching.
 In exchange for the grant, a student must sign an agreement to serve as a full-time teacher at certain low-income schools within certain high-need fields for at least four academic years within eight years after completing (or ceasing enrollment in) the course of study for which the candidate received the TEACH Grant.